ericcornelissen/pinned-tabs-for-atom/README.md

   background-color: salmon;
 }

-/* Or all not active pinned tabs */ .tab.pinned:not(.active) {
+/* Or all non active pinned tabs */ .tab.pinned:not(.active) {
   background-color: olive;
 }